getsolus/help-center-docs/installation/disks/en.md

 - Your system must be booted using Unified EFI (UEFI) mode, as opposed to a "legacy (BIOS) mode".
 - Secure Boot needs to be disabled.
 - Your disk is required to be GPT formatted.
-- If cannot see your SSD drive, set the SATA configuration to AHCI.
+- If you cannot see your SSD drive, set the SATA configuration to AHCI.